PayThePizzo/Data-Structures-and-Algorithms/Theory/7 - Dynamic Programming/0 - DYNAMIC PROGRAMMING.md

 In contrast, **dynamic programming applies when the subproblems overlap** that is, when subproblems share subsubproblems.
 In this context, a divide-and-conquer algorithm does more work than necessary, <mark>repeatedly solving the common subsubproblems</mark>

-We typically apply dynamic programming to <mark>optimization problems.</mark>
+We typically apply dynamic programming to optimization problems.

 Such problems can have many possible solutions.
 Each solution has a value, and we wish to find a solution with the optimal (minimum or maximum) value.

-We call such a solution AN optimal solution to the problem, as opposed to THE optimal solution, since **there may be several solutions that achieve the optimal value**.
+We call such a solution **AN** optimal solution to the problem, as opposed to **THE** optimal solution, since **there may be several solutions that achieve the optimal value**.

 ### Property of Optimal Substructure

-Optimal solutions to a problem incorporate optimal solutions to related sub-problems, which we may solve independently.
+> Optimal solutions to a problem incorporate optimal solutions to related sub-problems,
+> which we may solve independently.

 ---
 ### Steps of Dynamic Programming